johnshearing/beemocracy/BeemocracyMina.md

 <a href="https://johnshearing.github.io/">Main list of projects</a>

 # Beemocracy2.0
-Decentralized Governance By Jury For Cardano Modeled After The Democracy Which Evolved In Honey Bee Society
+Decentralized Governance By Jury For Mina Modeled After The Democracy Which Evolved In Honey Bee Society

 Code implementation is in the planning stages

 Problems addressed:
-Privacy, Identity, Bootstrapping, Low voter turnout, Selling delegation and votes, DRep Corruption, Lack of domain expertise, Whale control, Network traffic, Volume of on-chain data, Simplicity of code implementation.
+Privacy, Identity, Bootstrapping, Low voter turnout, Selling delegation and votes, Delegated representative corruption, Lack of domain expertise, Whale control, Network traffic, Volume of on-chain data, Simplicity of code implementation.

-#### **Modeling Cardano Governance On Bee Democracy**
+#### **Modeling Mina Governance On Bee Democracy**

   * Abstract
     * Over millions of years, through the process of evolution, nature has worked out the form of democracy which produces the most truth and best decisions for honey bee colonies.